linlinhlaing/image-processing-practice/README.md

 # image-processing-practice
-This repository focuses on practicing image processing techniques using Python libraries like OpenCV, Pillow.
+This repository focuses on practicing image processing techniques using Python libraries like OpenCV, Matplotlib .